aws-solutions/media-insights-on-aws/README.md

 **System Configuration**
 * **MaxConcurrentWorkflows**: Maximum number of workflows to run concurrently.
 When the maximum is reached, additional workflows are added to a wait queue.
 Defaults to `10`.

-* **ApiIpList**:  A CIDR block that indicates which internet addresses can access the MIE APIs and Elasticsearch UI, Kibana.
-For example, 192.168.100.14/24 represents the IPv4 address 192.168.100.14 and its associated routing prefix 192.168.100.0, while the CIDR block 0.0.0.0/0 indicates the APIs are open to requests from all internet addresses.

 **Operators**
 * **Enable Operator Library Deployment**: If set to true, deploys the operator library.
 Defaults to `true`.